Email marketing is one of the most pocket-friendly marketing channels.

 Nanit includes links to Instagram, Facebook, Twitter, Pinterest, and YouTube to ‘keep in touch’ with their subscribers.
 Not only Nanit, but almost every brand has also adapted this strategy nowadays as you get the highest returns when social media and email are used together.

-The good news is you can even include live social media feed in your emails and boost your social media engagement through email marketing.
+The good news is you can even include a live social media feed in your emails and boost your social media engagement through email marketing.

 8. Your email and its landing page should complement each other